Apolofx/lampone/README.md

 or

-`npx lampone --pre-commit` _installs prettier, husky and lint staged to format code on every commit_
+`npx lampone --precommit` _installs prettier, husky and lint staged to format code on every commit_

 ![lampone](img/lampo.png)